[GCP] Establishing an efficient Cloud Functions development environment [JavaScript]

 Personally, I think it's better to manage even the simplest scripts with git, so for now I'll just run git init

-Cloud Source Repositories for your repository is convenient because it unifies the steps up to deployment.
+for your repository Cloud Source Repositories is convenient because it integrates the entire deployment process.

-As of January 2020, there are restrictions of up to 5 users per month, 50 GB of storage, and 50 GB of transfer volume, but I think that for trial use it should fit within the free tier.
+As of January 2020, there are limits of 5 users per month, 50 GB of storage, and 50 GB of data transfer, but I think you can stay within the free tier for trial use.

 Write the code